When conducting a survey, respondents may need to rate their opinion or degree of satisfaction with a particular product or service.

 So, what’s the solution?

-We recommend you install an add-in, such as ChartExpo, to access Likert Scale Chart and other rating scale example charts.
+We recommend you install an add-in, such as ChartExpo, to access the Likert Scale Chart and other rating scale example charts.

 Sign up for a 7-day free trial today to access ready-made graphs for visualizing rating scale responses.